How to apply for a graduate research degree

 - Details of any publications

-- A copy of your Master's thesis (if it is in English)
+- A copy of your Master's thesis (with at least two chapters translated into English if it is not written in English)

 - A preliminary research proposal of no more than 300 words (if you need assistance, use our Guide to Writing a Research Proposal [PDF 68KB])